Markovian dynamics of concurrent systems: Introduction

 Determining $t_0$ and the Parry cocycle is challenging when facing concrete examples.
-We introduce a simple combinatorial example of asynchronous action, related to tiling models.
+We introduce a simple combinatorial example of concurrent systems, related to tiling models.
 We illustrate our theoretical results by solving the problem of determining both the characteristic root and the Parry cocycle in several different ways for this example.

 The growth series $\sum_{x\in\M}t^{|x|}$ of a trace monoid $\M$ is a well studied object.
 It is given by the inverse of the M\"obius polynomial of the monoid (also called the independence polynomial in a graph theoretic context~\cite{levit05}).
 This directly relates the radius of convergence of the series with the root of smallest modulus of the M\"obius polynomial.
 One method for obtaining this inversion formula is based on the theory of formal series over partially commutative variables~\cite{cartier69}.
-In our context, where not only the monoid but also its action over a set is involved, we have discovered that a slight generalisation of this theory allows to obtain similar results.
+In our context, where not only the monoid but also its monoid action over a finite set is involved, we show that a slight generalisation of this theory allows to obtain similar results.
 It is thus another contribution of this paper to introduce \emph{formal fibred series over non commutative variables}, and to show their application for determining the radius of convergence of growth series of the form:

 The characteristic root $t_0$ corresponds to the common radius of convergence of the above power series, for $\alpha$ ranging over the set of states.
 We obtain a generalisation of the M\"obius polynomial of a trace monoid, of which $t_0$ is the smallest root.
 This amounts to encoding not only the combinatorics of the monoid, but also of the action, into a certain polynomial with integer coefficients.